A $5k$-vertex Kernel for $P_2$-packing: The unit partition

 We conclude the preparation phase by introducing reduced unit partitions.
-A {\em reduced unit partition} is a simple unit partition, on which none of above rules (Reduction Rule~\ref{rul:component} and Exchange Rule \ref{rule:single-unit}--\ref{rule:consolidate-2}) are applicable.
-The following lemma summarizes the properties of a reduced unit partition.
+A {\em reduced unit partition} is a general unit partition, on which neither Reduction Rule~\ref{rul:component} nor Exchange Rules \ref{rule:single-unit}--\ref{rule:consolidate-2} are applicable.
+The following lemma summarizes the properties of reduced unit partitions.

-\begin{lemma} For a reduced unit partition, the following properties hold. \begin{enumerate}[(i)] \item In the subgraph induced on all peripheral vertices, each vertex in a twig has degree one, and each leaf has degree zero. \item The neighborhood of the set of peripheral vertices consists of core vertices. \item Each net-unit is adjacent to some core vertices, and only core vertices. \end{enumerate} \end{lemma} \begin{proof} By Proposition~\ref{pro:extra-edges}(iii), no extra edge exists between peripheral vertices in one unit.
-For edges between two peripheral vertices of two units, them are eliminated by Exchange Rule~\ref{rule:two-units}(iii)--(iv) and Exchange Rule~\ref{rule:consolidate-2}.
-Hence the first property follows.

-Since all edges between peripheral vertices and democratic units are eliminated by Exchange Rule~\ref{rule:two-units}(i)--(ii) and Exchange Rule~\ref{rule:consolidate-1}, the neighborhood of peripheral vertices contains only core vertices.

-Reduction Rule~\ref{rul:component} forces each net-unit to have neighbors.
-And Exchange Rule~\ref{rule:two-units}(i) ensures these neighbors to be core vertices, which implies the third property. \end{proof}
+\begin{lemma} Let $u v$ be an edge crossing two units in a reduced unit partition.
+Either both $u$ and $v$ are noses of bull-units, or one of them is a core vertex of some despotic or small unit. \end{lemma} \begin{proof} Note that a vertex is either a core vertex, or a peripheral vertex, or a vertex in a democratic unit.
+If both $u$ and $v$ are peripheral vertices, then condition~(iii) of Exchange Rule~\ref{rule:two-units} and Exchange Rule~\ref{rule:consolidate-2} are applicable.
+On the other hand, an edge between a peripheral vertex and a democratic unit would trigger Exchange Rule~\ref{rule:two-units}(i)--(ii) or Exchange Rule~\ref{rule:consolidate-1}.
+We are thus left with edges between two democratic units or with one end as a core vertex.
+Since Exchange Rule~\ref{rule:two-units}(i) is not applicable, when both $u$ and $v$ are from democratic units, they have to be noses of bull-units. \end{proof}